SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-practices-for-frontmatter-in-markdown/rule.md

 ```

 ::: good
-Figure: Good Example of clear key-value pairs make it easy to understand and extract the metadata.
+Figure: Good example - Clear key-value pairs make it easy to understand and extract the metadata
 :::

-#### Using Arrays for Complex Data
+### Use Arrays for Complex Data

 Arrays in Frontmatter are particularly useful when you have to represent multiple values for a single attribute.
 In markdown, an array is essentially a list of values that are associated with a common key.

 - **Why Use Arrays?** Sometimes, a single key might have multiple associated values.
-Instead of creating multiple keys, or stringing values together, arrays provide a clean and organized method to capture this complex data.
+Instead of creating multiple keys, or stringing values together, arrays provide a clean and organized method to capture this complex data

-- **Accessibility:** Arrays make it straightforward for markdown processors to loop through multiple values, making tasks like generating a list of tags or authors on a webpage much simpler.
+- **Accessibility:** Arrays make it straightforward for markdown processors to loop through multiple values, making tasks like generating a list of tags or authors on a webpage much simpler

-- **Flexibility:** Arrays can hold strings, numbers, or even other objects, giving you a versatile tool to represent complex structures.
+- **Flexibility:** Arrays can hold strings, numbers, or even other objects, giving you a versatile tool to represent complex structures

 However, avoid the common mistake of listing values in a continuous string.
 This format is harder to parse, and you lose the distinct advantage of the array's structure: